 Adult discipleship studies are a great place to study the Bible, grow in your faith, and get connected with those at Grace.
 Our hope is that these studies will also equip you to help others grow as disciples of Jesus.
 Discipleship studies are offered throughout the week for all ages and stages of life.

-Click here to register for a winter class.
+Click here to register for a summer class.

 Sunday Discipleship Studies

 The Gospel Project is a three year chronological Bible study, looking at God’s plan to rescue His people from sin and death.
-This semester, we will explore how God has rescued and redeemed his people, and how God requires they live through the giving of the law.
+This semester’s studies are in 1–2 Kings, Isaiah, the Prophets, and 2 Chronicles.